thebashpotato/etl/README.md

 - A basic error class that supports source code location in your errors, using the function, line, and file macros.
-  This makes it much easier to provide usefull runtime error information as it captures the above information through use of a custom
+  This makes it much easier to provide usefull runtime error information as it captures the above information through use of a custom source code location macro called
-  [SourceCodeLocation](https://github.com/thebashpotato/etl/blob/f1dcd42141c26f4826283d84ec39f87d364be621/etl/include/etl.hpp#L224) macro which the Error class supports, and can easily be returned in the afore-mentioned `Result<T, E>` object for more Rust like behaviour.
+  [etl::RUNTIME_INFO](https://github.com/thebashpotato/etl/blob/2510c16bfcf22b4730ace5f7337c6d51adbc53a0/etl/include/etl.hpp#L502) macro which the BaseError class supports.

 - `etl::DynError` a type definition which is just a `std::shared_ptr<BaseError>` to support returning polymorphic errors up a function call chain with less typing.
    ```cpp